front-matter/invenio-rdm-starter/README.md

 * The Docker image uses `gunicorn` as the WSGI server instead of `uwsgi`.
 * Docker Compose uses `Caddy` as the reverse proxy server instead of `Nginx`.
 InvenioRDM Starter will run locally at `https://localhost`, and uses a self-signed ssl certificate issued by `Caddy`.
 * Docker Compose uses `Redis` as the message broker instead of `RabbitMQ`
-* Initial setup happens via a script running at container startup instead of via invenio-cli.
+* Initial setup happens via a script instead of via invenio-cli.

 ## FAQ

 ### How do I get a secure SSL certificate on localhost?

 The Caddy reverse proxy auto-generates a self-signed SSL certificate on localhost.
 This is an intermediary certificate, the corresponding root certificate isn't automatically used in a Docker Compose setup.
-You can copy the root certificate (Caddy Local Authority - 2024 ECC Root) from your running Caddy container (data/caddy/pki/local/root.crt) into your operating system certificate store.
+You can copy the root certificate (Caddy Local Authority - 2024 ECC Root) from your running Caddy container (data/caddy/pki/authorities/local/root.crt) into your operating system certificate store.
 The root certificate only works on localhost and is valid for 10 years.

 ### How do I delete the InvenioRDM Postgres database?